Ghulam Muhammad Mahar Medical College: History

-Presently Sukkur is the medium-sized city with a population of over half a million, sending its children to about twenty five high schools and at least one dozen colleges.
+Presently Sukkur is a medium-sized city with a population of over half a million, sending its children to about twenty five high schools and at least one dozen colleges.

-With such a history, Geographical Importance and a large number of growing youth, city rightly deserved a Medical college to take care of the Medical Education and tertiary health care facilities for the people of the area.
-The demand of the People (particularly the youth) of Sukkur to have a Medical College was not new.
-In year 2002 the idea and the place of Sukkur as the central point for establishment of a medical college had been gaining grounds in the heart and minds of decision makers and people at large.
-Finally on 2 September 2003 that dream came true and the sixth Public sector Medical College with the name of Sardar Ghulam Muhammad Khan Mahar Medical College Sukkur was inaugurated by Chief Minister of Sindh Ali Mohammad Mahar in the building of Health Technician School Sukkur.
-The classes were started for first batch of 40 students on 15 October 2003.
-Sardar Ghulam Muhammad Khan Mahar Medical College Sukkur was named after Philanthropist of the area, veteran Politician and Chief (Sardar Urdu: سردار) of Mahar (Sindhi tribe), Late Sardar Ghulam Muhammad Khan Mahar.
+With its history, geographical importance and a large number of growing youth, the city was considered for a medical college to provide medical education and tertiary health care facilities for the people of the area.
+The demand for a medical college in Sukkur was not new.
+In 2002 the idea of Sukkur as the central point for establishment of a medical college had been gaining ground.
+On 2 September 2003, the sixth public sector medical college, Sardar Ghulam Muhammad Khan Mahar Medical College Sukkur, was inaugurated by Chief Minister of Sindh Ali Mohammad Mahar in the building of Health Technician School Sukkur.
+The classes were started for the first batch of 40 students on 15 October 2003.
+Sardar Ghulam Muhammad Khan Mahar Medical College Sukkur was named after a philanthropist of the area, veteran politician and Chief (Sardar Urdu: سردار) of Mahar (Sindhi tribe), the late Sardar Ghulam Muhammad Khan Mahar.
 Later on, the college was renamed on 27 December 2005 by shortening its original name to Ghulam Muhammad Mahar Medical College (GMMMC).